DanielLiu1123/httpexchange-spring-boot-starter/README.md

 ## Version

-The major/minor version of this project is consistent with the version of `Spring Boot`, so `3.0.x` should work with `3.0.x` of `Spring Boot`, please always use the latest version.
+The major/minor version of this project is consistent with the version of `Spring Boot`.
+Therefore, `3.0.x` of this project should work with `3.0.x` of `Spring Boot`.
+Please always use the latest version.

 | Spring Boot | httpexchange-spring-boot-starter |
 |-------------|----------------------------------|